-On our first visit Ponja and the villagers told us the importance of education to the community.
-Most of the people are now embracing education knowing that it is essential for them if they are to be able to adapt to the changes going on around them, seek alternative livelihoods and to be able to stand up for their rights to clean water etc.
+On our first visit the villagers told us the importance of education to the community.
+Most of the people are now embracing this, feeling that it is essential for them to be able to adapt to the changes going on around them, seek alternative livelihoods and to be able to stand up for their rights to clean water, improved health facilities etc.

 WTWT support preschool, primary, secondary, vocational and further education.